elestel-rpg/elestel-wiki/public/people/player-characters/fenius-flameheart.md

 **Attack Restriction.** A familiar can't attack, but it can take other actions as normal.

+**Description.**
+The clockwork pseudodragon is a finely-crafted mechanical construct fashioned to mimic a pseudodragon in appearance.
+If a magic user so chooses, casting Find Familiar within 30 feet of an inanimate clockwork pseudodragon causes it to animate and become the caster's familiar as described in the spell.
+If the caster chooses a different type of familiar while being the master of an animated clockwork pseudodragon, it once again becomes inanimate, as the magical energy that powered it leaves.
+Thereafter, the spell functions as normal.

 ### Unseen Servant
 **Name:** Percy
 ### Humunculus